 At the July 25, 2020 City Council meeting the Council unanimous approved the following motion: "Motion to task the Planning & Zoning Commission to review the City's current Comprehensive Plan, and after public hearings, return to Council with proposed amendments for 2023 and future years."

-At the August 3, 2022 Planning & Zoning Commission meeting staff presented an overview of the 2018 Town Plan and a possible way ahead for the 2023 Town Plan.
+At the August 3, 2022 Planning & Zoning Commission meeting, Commission and staff began the Town Plan update process.